Exclusive

 Jackson said the lack of competition around ePS is another factor causing the Navy trouble.

 “When I look at this report, I can’t help but feel it doesn’t have to be this way.
-The competitive process that is almost universally followed, and certainly advocated for by procurement policy folks, is specifically one of the specific benefits and can avoid this problem of selecting a solution and then later finding out it doesn’t meet your needs.
+The competitive process that is almost universally followed, and certainly advocated for by procurement policy folks, offers benefits and can avoid this problem of selecting a solution and then later finding out it doesn’t meet your needs.
 It’s not mature.
 It’s not ready for the DoD enterprise,” he said.
 “In the technical assessment, they also say, by the way, you don’t have requirements, you don’t have interfaces and you don’t have a business enterprise architecture.
-All of those are things you would have completed in order to communicate to industry as part of a competition and what you are trying to be achieve.
+All of those are things you would have completed in order to communicate to industry as part of a competition and as part of explaining what you are trying to achieve.
 This is not my report.
 I read this report, and I think it just doesn’t have to be this way.
 This is specifically what competition avoids: late surprises.”

 PEO-MLB’s Rodriguez pushed back against the idea that there wasn’t competition.